Student Complaint Process

 How Students Can Address Concerns About Online Courses

 Seattle University desires to provide students with an exceptional educational experience and seeks to resolve student complaints in a timely and efficient manner.
-The U.S. Department of Education requires Seattle University, under Title IV of the Higher Education Act (HEA), to offer students a procedure to address the following concerns:
+In accordance with Title IV of the Higher Education Act (HEA), the U.S. Department of Education requires the university to establish a procedure for addressing the following concerns:

 1. Complaints that allege violations of State consumer protection laws that include, but are not limited, to fraud and false advertising;